Dane Allan Smith

-Dane Allan Smith is a film and television producer, and visual effects producer.
+Dane Allan Smith (died 2025) was a film and television producer, and visual effects producer.
 Smith manages daily operations as founding partner of Daneiam Inc., a studio through which Smith has served as visual effects producer for films including Hellboy II: The Golden Army (2008), Sinister 2 (2015), Deadpool, Star Trek Beyond (both 2016), and Star Wars: The Last Jedi (2017).
 He has also worked as a visualization executive producer, and founded Artificial Intelligence + ML Visual Effects resource Parts + Labor in 2023.